-Achieving perfect brows seems now more relevant than ever when wearing a mask and all you can see from someone else is the eyes, eyebrows and forehead.
-You like many of us, are probably giving particular attention to eyebrows these days and if eyebrow threading has crossed your mind, then you are in the right place.
+Achieving perfect brows seems now more relevant than ever when wearing a mask, and all you can see from someone else are the eyes, eyebrows, and forehead.
+You, like many of us, are probably giving particular attention to eyebrows these days, and if eyebrow threading has crossed your mind, then you are in the right place.

-Pull off brows that feel and look stunning isn’t always as easy as it seems, specially with all the different eyebrow-shaping options out there.
-But threading, continues to reign as a popular choice to waxing and tweezing.
+Pulling off brows that feel and look stunning isn’t always as easy as it seems, especially with all the different eyebrow-shaping options out there.
+But threading continues to reign as a popular choice for waxing and tweezing.

-There’s a perfectly good reason why eyebrow threading stands among your options to remove unwanted hair and give way to the beautiful brows that are hiding somewhere underneath whatever shape you have now; and is because this century-old technique is considered less painful than let’s say, waxing.
+There’s an excellent reason why eyebrow threading stands among your options to remove unwanted hair and give way to the beautiful brows that are hiding somewhere underneath whatever shape you have now; and is because this century-old technique is considered less painful than, let’s say, waxing.

-Think of threading as the method that can give you beautiful eyebrows while avoiding having to loose a layer of your skin in the process.
-Threading may be most commonly employed for eyebrow shaping, however you can also thread virtually all facial hair like your upper lip.
+Think of threading as the method that can give you beautiful eyebrows while avoiding losing a layer of your skin in the process.
+Threading may be most commonly employed for eyebrow shaping; however, you can also thread virtually all facial hair like your upper lip.

-So, if you’ve been on hesitant about threading, forget about that unibrow and join the threading wagon, it’s worth to try it out whether you’re in need of a full brow makeover or just a tune-up.
+So, if you’ve been hesitant about threading, forget about that unibrow and join the threading wagon; it’s worth trying it out whether you need a complete brow makeover or just a tune-up.

-There’s a lot more to know about this in-demand hair removal method so keep on reading to make an inform choice and find out everything you need to know and more about eyebrow threading.
+There’s a lot more to know about this in-demand hair removal method, so keep reading to make an informed choice and find out everything you need to know and more about eyebrow threading.

-Threading is a popular form of facial hair removal that originated in Eastern countries such as Egypt and India.
+Threading is a popular form of facial hair removal in Eastern countries such as Egypt and India.

-Due to the precision in the process, is typically only employed to effectively remove facial hair such as eyebrows or upper lip hair, in other words it works like magic in smaller areas.
-So it is definitely not a good option to remove hair on arms or legs, as there is too much to remove.
+Due to the precision in the process, it is typically only employed to effectively remove facial hair such as eyebrows or upper lip hair; in other words, it works like magic in smaller areas.
+So it is not an excellent option to remove hair on arms or legs, as there is too much to remove.

 Eyebrow threading techniques

 In the world of threading, exists two different techniques: the hand method and the mouth method.
-Each method is characterized by where the thread is stabilized during the threading session.
+Each technique is characterized by where the thread is stabilized during the threading session.

-If you are a new to eyebrow threading, you are in for a treat, the process is actually quite captivating.
-As explained by the experts, during threading each hair is removed individually which allows your brows technician to have more control over the final shape compared to waxing in which numerous hairs are ripped in a single swift move.
+If you are new to eyebrow threading, you are in for a treat; the process is quite captivating.
+As explained by the experts, each hair is removed individually during threading, which allows your brows technician to have more control over the final shape than waxing, in which numerous hairs are ripped in a single swift move.

-It may sound like a dauting procedure but experienced technicians’ hands are super fast so the whole thing lasts pretty much the same time as an eyebrow wax appointment would do.
+It may sound like a daunting procedure, but experienced technicians’ hands are super fast, so the whole thing lasts pretty much the same time as an eyebrow wax appointment would do.

-In threading cotton thread is twisted into a rope and is used to grab and yank each hair, pulling it out by the roots.
-It may be difficult to imagine, but think of a lasso, grabbing the hair as a tweezer would and pulling it as it glides along your brows.
+In threading, cotton thread is twisted into a rope and is used to grab and yank each hair, pulling it out by the roots.
+It may be difficult to imagine but think of a lasso, holding the hair as a tweezer would and pulling it as it glides along your brows.

 Will it hurt?

-Just as mentioned before the pain you may experienced in threading would be the same as when you utilize a tweezer at home.
-So even though threading is often described as painless, the truth is it can hurt, however the pain experienced in threading is a lot less then other hair removal techniques.
+As mentioned before the pain, you may experience in threading would be the same as when you utilize a tweezer at home.
+So even though threading is often described as painless, the truth is it can hurt; however, the pain experienced in threading is a lot less than other hair removal techniques.

-If you tend to be on the sensitive side you may ask your technician to do a test on the back of your hand so you can get a feel of what is like.
+If you tend to be on the sensitive side, you may ask your technician to do a test on the back of your hand so you can get a feel of what it is like.

 Now what happens after, the discomfort felt during threading disappears following your treatment, or at least it should.
 Some people have said to be a bit sensitive for a day or two.
-Experts also recommend not to touch the brow area for at least 24 hours.
+Experts also recommend not touching the brow area for at least 24 hours.

 Benefits of brow threading

-Perhaps the biggest benefit would be gorg and perfectly shaped brows, this is due to the fact that your technician gives attention to each individual hair, so it is considered one of the most effective methods to give you the brow shape you’ve been dreaming about.
+Perhaps the most significant benefit would be gorgeous and perfectly shaped brows; this is because your technician gives attention to each hair, so it is considered one of the most effective methods to provide you with the brow shape you’ve been dreaming of about.

-The shape of your brown will also last longer, this is because the thread pulls each hair by the roots, so there is a clean finish and therefore slower growth.
+The shape of your brown will also last longer because the thread pulls each hair by the roots, so there is a clean finish and, therefore, slower growth.

 It is a mess-free process.
-Threading is a completely natural process that requires no products whatsoever.
-Unlike waxing that although is long-lasting, technicians need to apply melted wax to your face.
+Threading is an entirely natural process that requires no products whatsoever.
+Unlike waxing that is long-lasting, technicians need to apply melted wax to your face.

 Best for sensitive skin.
-Threading is generally also safe for sensitive skin; if any redness does occur after treatment, apply a little bit of aloe vera gel to calm the affected area.
+Threading is generally safe for sensitive skin; if any redness occurs after treatment, apply a little bit of aloe vera gel to calm the affected area.

 Is threading expensive?

 This is also another good point for threading since it’s relatively inexpensive.
 Depending on your budget, you can expect a brow expert to charge anywhere from $10 to $40.
-Remember it’s not a one-time cost, so keep in mind you’ll need to pay several appointments per year.
+Remember, it’s not a one-time cost, so keep in mind you’ll need to pay for several appointments per year.